 - Glass preserving jars with bands and new lids

 - Large saucepot with a lid and rack that fits inside for waterbath canning, or a pressure canner for pressure canning

 - Common kitchen tools for preparing your recipe

 - Determine the method of canning you'll need to use.
-The recipe you're using should state which method you'll be using, or you can read this article to help you determine the best method.
+The recipe you're using should state which method you'll be using (water bath or pressure canning), or you can read this article to help you determine the best method.

 - Prepare your jars.